wassimkha/comp598/README.md

 new - added to proxy, not running container
 online - added to load balancer, when called will run the job (refer to tutorialA2-proxy.py)

 **the proxy code from the tutorial is in the repo - and refer to the implementation in RM/middleware/middleware.py on interactions of nodes with load balancer

+**only commands listed on the handout need to be implemented and tested on